steelbrain/pundle/packages/pundle/Doc.md

 # Pundle API

 Pundle's API is pretty straight forward and easy to get used to.
-Read the source for full API docs, this document is going to be a domonstration of some simple tasks using Pundle's API.
+Read the source for full API docs, this document is going to be a demonstration of some simple tasks using Pundle's API.

 ## Definitions